maheenrathod/maheenrathod/README.md

 i'm maheen, a software engineer with a primary focus on backend development.

-with 3+ years of industry experience, i have gained extensive and valuable knowledge on design principles, large-scale products, and automation.
+with 3+ years of industry experience, i have gained extensive and valuable knowledge on design principles, contributed to large-scale products, and performed automation.

 outside of work, my favourite form of escapism is reading -- a lot.